 Let customers choose their communication method.

 The modern IVR must accommodate the various communication methods customers use today.
-Visual IVR offers customers the option to talk on the phone, live chat, or text message, or to review online resources through other menu options.
-If you receive calls after hours, Visual IVR also lets customers schedule a conversation at a later time.
+Web Call-Backs (formerly Visual IVR) offers customers the option to talk on the phone, live chat, or text message, or to review online resources through other menu options.
+If you receive calls after hours, Web Call-Backs also lets customers schedule a conversation at a later time.

 Keep phone menu options simple and short.